 - Consider staggering meal breaks to minimise the number of staff in common areas

 - Do not share drink bottles, and avoid sharing glasses, crockery or cutlery in the workplace unless they are cleaned in a dishwasher on a high heat setting.
 If there is no dishwasher, ensure that staff can wash and dry their own items

 - Review processes where members of the team may share or touch the same item in the practice, e.g. telephones, keyboards, photocopiers and EFTPOS machines, and minimise shared items where possible.
 Ensure that staff maintain good hand hygiene in these situations and clean the shared items regularly.

 - Provide a physical barrier between patients and reception staff

 - If you are feeling unwell, get tested, stay home and avoid contact with others

 Urgent dental treatment for confirmed or suspected COVID-19 cases or those in quarantine

 Dental Health Services Victoria advises that urgent treatment for confirmed or probable COVID-19 cases should be managed in an acute hospital with an OMFS registrar.
 These include The Royal Melbourne Hospital, Austin Hospital, Dandenong Hospital, Monash Medical Centre, St Vincent’s Hospital, University Hospital Geelong – Barwon, Footscray Hospital – Western Health, and The Royal Children’s Hospital.
 Learn more here.

-- Up-to-date information on activity restrictions is available on the Department of Health and Human Services website.
+- Up-to-date information on COVID-19 restrictions is available on the Department of Health website.